emperorofmars/stf-unity/readme.md

 I am available for questions and discussions.

 My next step is likely going to be a cleanup of the functionality, and then an implementation for the Godot 4 engine.
-Once Blender's project 'Baklava' is released (Support for full animations) I may implement STF also in Blender.
+Once Blender's project 'Baklava' is released (Support for full animation**s**) I may implement STF also in Blender.

 ---